 Sussex hosts a prestigious Economic and Social Research Council Doctoral Training Centre, one of only 21 in the country.
 All postgraduate research degrees are underpinned by our commitment to provide the highest-quality research training, informed by cutting-edge research, and taught by established academic staff whose work is internationally recognised in their field.

 Research training draws on established research-led Masters degrees, a number of which are recognised as research training pathways into doctoral research.

 Sussex research in the social sciences is particularly recognised for its high level of impact in policy fields.
 This is reflected in a high degree of interaction with UK Government departments and international organisations in these fields, including two major research centres funded by the Department for International Development on migration and poverty, and access to education.
 We also host the ESRC Social, Technological and Environmental Pathways to Sustainability (STEPS) Centre.

-The University is home to SPRU – Science and Technology Policy Research, which was ranked 1st science and policy think tank in the UK and 6th in the world (University of Pennsylvania: Global Go-To Think-Tanks Report 2011).
-The same report ranked the Institute of Development Studies (IDS) in the world's top 50 non-US think-tanks.
-IDS is also housed on the Sussex campus.
+The University is home to SPRU – Science Policy Research Unit, which was ranked 2nd science and policy think-tank in the UK and 11th in the world (University of Pennsylvania: Global Go-To Think-Tanks Report 2012).